M-Roesner/myHomepage-react-ts-wip/documention/fileNaming.md

 # Naming of the function

-## Styled components which should directly used:
+## Styled components which should not directly used:

 **Hint:** This styled component should not be directly used and requires an alias when imported.